rj2808/rj2808.github.io/_pages/about.md

 ## Research interests

-- Scalable materials and device architectures for energy-efficient computing
+- **Scalable materials and device architectures for energy-efficient computing**
+  Integrating quantum, spintronic, and ferroic materials into nanoscale device platforms for memory, logic, and signal transduction.

-- Ferroic devices for memory, neuromorphic, and cryogenic computing
+- **Ferroic devices for memory, neuromorphic, and cryogenic computing**
+  Ferroelectric switching, negative capacitance, and hybrid ferroic architectures for nonvolatile and low-temperature memory.

-- Quantum materials and spintronics
+- **Quantum materials and spintronics**
+  Topological materials, altermagnets, spin-current generation, spin-orbit torque, and antiferromagnetic dynamics.

 ## Selected awards and fellowships